Breakfast Point

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The suburb of Breakfast Point has one of the highest income levels nationally, according to AreaSearch data based on latest ATO figures for the financial year 2023.
+The suburb of Breakfast Point has one of the highest income levels nationally, according to AreaSearch aggregating ATO data for the financial year 2023.
 The median income among taxpayers in Breakfast Point is $73,594, with an average income of $108,900.
-These figures compare to Greater Sydney's median and average incomes of $60,817 and $83,003 respectively.
-By September 2025, estimated median and average incomes in Breakfast Point would be approximately $80,114 and $118,549, accounting for an 8.86% growth since financial year 2023.
-Census data shows household, family, and personal incomes all rank highly in Breakfast Point, between the 83rd and 93rd percentiles nationally.
-The earnings profile indicates that the $1,500 - 2,999 weekly income bracket dominates with 29.2% of residents (1,422 people), aligning with the regional average of 30.9%.
-Notably, 38.9% of residents earn more than $3,000 weekly, suggesting strong purchasing power in the community.
+This compares to Greater Sydney's figures of $60,817 and $83,003 respectively.
+Based on Wage Price Index growth from financial year 2023 to September 2025, estimated incomes are approximately $80,114 (median) and $118,549 (average).
+Census data shows that Breakfast Point's household, family, and personal incomes rank between the 83rd and 93rd percentiles nationally.
+The income bracket of $1,500 - $2,999 is dominant, with 29.2% of residents (1,422 people), similar to the broader area's 30.9%.
+A substantial proportion of high earners (38.9%) indicates strong economic capacity in the area.
 High housing costs consume 18.4% of income, but strong earnings place disposable income at the 79th percentile nationally.
 The suburb's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income